awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-catalog-partitions.md

 **Request**
 + `CatalogId` – Catalog id string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

   The ID of the Data Catalog where the partition to be deleted resides\.
-If none is supplied, the AWS account ID is used by default\.
+If none is provided, the AWS account ID is used by default\.
 + `DatabaseName` – *Required:* UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

   The name of the catalog database in which the table in question resides\.
 + `TableName` – *Required:* UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

-  The name of the table where the partition to be deleted is located\.
+  The name of the table that contains the partition to be deleted\.
 + `PartitionValues` – *Required:* An array of UTF\-8 strings\.

   The values that define the partition\.